 This is a competitive fund.
-We anticipate high demand and we expect to receive more strong applications than we can support.
+We anticipate high demand, and we expect to receive more strong applications than we can support.
 We recommend that you consider implementing a contingency plan should you be unsuccessful.

-It is recommended that applicants make clear how their project could be phased, and that cost plans clearly show how costs are calculated for each element of the project.
+It is recommended that applicants make clear how their project could be split into phases, and that cost plans clearly show how costs are calculated for each element of the project.
 It is possible that reduced offers will be made, to allow us to get the maximum value from the available budget and support as many museums as possible.
 Any reduced offers would focus on the most urgent works.
-Clearly presenting how the project could be phased in activity and cost plans would enable us to see how urgent works are costed.
+Clearly presenting how the project could be split into phases in activity and cost plans would help us understand how urgent works are costed.